onewithnow/onewithnow.github.io/_posts/2012-07-09-simplify-your-life.md

 What are you craving in your life right now?

 Do you want a meaningful [connection](/regrets-of-the-dying-and-what-we-can-learn/)?
 Do you want more love?

 Do you want financial freedom?

 Do you desire a healthy body?
-D

-o you value creativity, peace of mind, autonomy … etc.?
+Do you value creativity, peace of mind, autonomy … etc.?

 Sit with it and think about it.
 What would bring you more peace and fulfillment?
 What would your ideal life look like?